 2) Notwithstanding anything to the contrary in the Agreement, Section 4.6 of the Agreement does not apply to this Transaction Agreement.

-NUI shall provide or cause its Guarantor to provide to ENA the information required by Section 4.2 of that certain Credit Agreement by and among NUI Corporation, The Financial Institutions Party Thereto and PNC Bank, National Association Closing Date December 22, 2000 (the "Credit Agreement").
-NUI shall provide or cause its Guarantor to provide ENA with documentation evidencing any change to the terms and conditions of the Credit Agreement within 5 days of execution of such documentation.
+NUI shall provide or cause NUI Corporation to provide to ENA the information required by Section 4.2 of that certain Credit Agreement by and among NUI Corporation, The Financial Institutions Party Thereto and PNC Bank, National Association Closing Date December 22, 2000 (the "Credit Agreement").
+NUI shall provide or cause NUI Corporation to provide ENA with documentation evidencing any change to the terms and conditions of the Credit Agreement within 5 days of execution of such documentation.

-4) Notwithstanding anything to the contrary in the Agreement the definition of Material Adverse Change for this Transaction shall be: "Material Adverse Change" means (i) with respect to Customer, at any time, any of the following shall occur (a) Customer's Guarantor shall have senior unsecured long-term debt unsupported by third party credit enhancement that is rated by Standard & Poor's Corporation below BBB or (b) Customer ceases to own or otherwise control 100 percent of the capital stock of Elizabethtown Gas Company and City Gas Company of Florida or (c) the ratio of Customer's consolidated total indebtedness to consolidated total capitalization exceeds the amount set forth below for each relevant period set forth below:
+4) Notwithstanding anything to the contrary in the Agreement the definition of Material Adverse Change for this Transaction shall be: "Material Adverse Change" means (i) with respect to Customer, at any time, any of the following shall occur (a) Customer shall have senior unsecured long-term debt unsupported by third party credit enhancement that is rated by Standard & Poor's Corporation below BBB or (b) Customer ceases to own or otherwise control 100 percent of the assets of Elizabethtown Gas Company and City Gas Company of Florida or (c) the ratio of Customer's consolidated total indebtedness to consolidated total capitalization exceeds the amount set forth below for each relevant period set forth below: